 Mexico City Excursion

 On your way from the northern border launch to Oaxaca, you’ll pass through Mexico City, where you’ll spend three days being introduced to Mexico’s history, culture, and national politics.
-You will visit the National Palace to learn from famous Diego Rivera murals about the nation’s history, visit the Anthropology Museum to study the rich cultural history the region, and gain an appreciation of Mexico City as one of the world’s great intellectual and cultural hubs.
+You’ll visit one of the few shelters in the city that helps migrants from all over the world.
+You will also visit the National Palace to learn from famous Diego Rivera murals about the nation’s history, visit the Anthropology Museum to study the rich cultural history the region, and gain an appreciation of Mexico City as one of the world’s great intellectual and cultural hubs.

 You’ll observe the informal border crossing and learn about efforts to formalize Mexico’s border with Guatemala.
 You’ll visit migrant shelters and learn about immigration controls and how they change the landscape for Central Americans seeking to arrive in the United States and learn about human rights abuses, refugee law, and humanitarian efforts in Mexico.

-You’ll also cross the border for a two- to three-day visit to a Guatemalan community within two to three hours of the border.
-Here, you’ll learn from Guatemalans about the causes and implications of migration in their communities and better understand the reasons Central Americans are heading north, and you’ll hear from Guatemalans about grassroots efforts to create viable futures for staying rather than migrating.
+You’ll learn from Guatemalans about the causes and implications of migration and better understand the reasons Central Americans are heading north, and you’ll hear about grassroots efforts to create viable futures for staying rather than migrating.

 Rural Community Excursions in Oaxaca